-When we make the choice to homeschool, or world school, unschool, alternative school, or “traditional” school- one goal is the same: education.
+But, no matter whether we make the choice to homeschool, or world school, unschool, alternative school, or “traditional” school – one goal is the same: education.

-It’s “back to school” across the globe right now, and whatever path you choose for your families’ education, this post is meant to inspire you.
-I believe in building bold and courageous thought leaders, and men of action in our home.
+As we grapple with the educational choices before us, it will soon be “back to school” across the globe, and whatever path you choose for your families’ education, this post is meant to inspire you.
+I believe in building bold and courageous thought leaders and men of action in our home.

 While we may choose different routes toward education in our next generation, I believe WHY we choose to educate our children the way we do is as paramount to learning itself.